 Standard Error of the Mean One aspect we often use from the sampling distribution in inferential statistics is the standard error of the mean (noted as SE, or SEM).
 The SEM is a hard concept to grasp for many individuals, but once you understand the sampling distribution it’s actually quite simple.

-The SEM is the standard deviation of the sampling distribution, calculated by dividing the standard deviation by the square root of the mean for a given sample.
+The SEM is the standard deviation of the sampling distribution, calculated by dividing the standard deviation by the square root of the sample size (n) for a given sample.

 We often use elements of the standard error of the mean when we make inferences in statistics.
 For example, the t statistic for an independent samples t test uses the SEM as the denominator.